vojtechruz/vojtechruzicka-blog/CONTRIBUTING.md

 If you want to publish a guest blog post on this blog or you want me to publish to yours, feel free to contact me via email.

 ## Article suggestions
 Do you have any suggestions for interesting topics to be covered in this blog?
-Shoot me an email!
+Shoot me an email or create issue in this repository!